 Are your gauges installed properly?
 WIKA’s FAST team of audit experts knows that all too often this isn’t the case.
-Not installing your gauges properly can lead to premature gauge failure and prevent you from troubleshooting issues with equipment or processes.
+Improperly installed gauges can lead to premature gauge failure and prevent you from troubleshooting issues with equipment or processes.
 Don’t let this happen at your plant.
-Use these six tips for proper gauge installation the next time you install a gauge.
+Use these six tips for proper gauge installation.

 Before you pull out a wrench, first make sure you have the right type of gauge for the application.
 The pressure gauge you choose must be the correct one for the: